vojtechh12/CorrectionCoding/README.md

 Vector-Matrix multiplication is basically masking columns of matrix based on vector values (1 or 0) and then summing those columns to create a resulting vector.
 Summing over binary data is modulo 2 operation and is effectively implemented by XOR.

 ### 2.2 Sending Zero Char
 Lower nibble of zero is `0x0`.
 This cannot form a valid codeword.
-Therefore, all bytes received from user are incremented by 1.
+Therefore, all input messages from user are incremented by 1.
 Zero is then sent as 1 and so on.
-On receiving end, upon effectively decoding and concatenating sent byte, it is decremented by 1.
+On the receiving end, upon effectively decoding and concatenating the sent byte, it is decremented by 1.
 This allows to encode and send zero.

 ```C
 data_byte = getchar();